Credibly business loans review

 When considering your eligibility for a working capital loan, Credibly places a lot of emphasis on your business’s cash flow.
 It considers both the amount of money your business puts in its bank account each month as well as how many negative cash flow days it has each month.

 What is Credibly?

-Credibly is a direct lender that specializes in unsecured business loans.
+Credibly is a direct lender that specializes in lending to small and midsized businesses.
 It opened its doors in 2010 and has since won spots on two lists for the fastest growing companies: Crain’s New York in 2014 and Inc. 5000 in 2014 and 2016.
 The application process can be done entirely online and can take as little as a day or two from start to finish.

 Business expansion loans

 More established businesses might want to look into Credibly’s business expansion loans.
 These are closer to a traditional business loan with APRs ranging from 8% to 25% — including a 2.5% origination fee.
 Loan terms can be as long as two years.

 To qualify, your business must be around for at least three years and make an average of $35,000 in monthly deposits.
 Owners also must have a personal credit score of 660 or higher and Credibly has its own way of calculating your business’s credit score, thanks to a close relationship with Experian.